 You can also pay a small monthly fee for varying levels of identity theft protection or credit monitoring services, which may be offered by your bank or credit card provider, an ID theft protection service (the most affordable I’ve seen lately is Zander, but there are a lot of options) or even one of the credit bureaus I mention above.

-How do I know if a credit card was already taken out?
+How do I know if a credit card or loan was already opened using my information?

-I just used this site myself and it took less than fifteen minutes to get and review two of them.
+The last time I used annualcreditreport.com it took less than fifteen minutes to get and review two of my credit reports.
 (The Equifax report gave me a hard time and said I needed to request a copy by mail.)

 Does it hurt my credit to run my credit report with all three?
-Or because it isn’t a “hard check” it’s okay?
+Or because it isn’t a “hard look” it’s okay?

-It will not hurt your credit score to check your own credit — checking your own credit is considered a “soft” inquiry because it’s not related to you trying to get a new credit product.
+It will not hurt your credit score to check your own credit — checking your own credit is considered a “soft” inquiry (or “soft look” or “soft pull”) because it’s not related to you trying to get a new credit product.
 Soft inquiries happen pretty often, probably without you even noticing (like when you get prescreened credit card offers in the mail).
-A “hard” inquiry is the type that affects your credit, and happens when you actually apply for a loan or credit card.
+A “hard” inquiry/look/pull is the type that affects your credit, and happens when you actually apply for a loan or credit card.
 You can see both soft and hard inquiries when you check your credit report.